gotify/website/docs/configuration.md

   pass: admin # the password of the default user
 passstrength: 10 # the bcrypt password strength (higher = better but also slower)
 uploadedimagesdir: data/images # the directory for storing uploaded images
+pluginsdir: data/plugins # the directory where plugin resides (leave empty to disable plugins)
 ```

 You can download an example config like this: